top of page

 Slow Draining Fixtures

-If you notice a single fixture in your home, such as a sink, toilet, bath, laundry tub or shower draining slowly or seems to be backing up and other fixtures around your home appear clear, it can be a sign of a blockage in the fixture pipe or the fixtures branch drain.
-Many fixture blockages caused by backed-up waste material can be cleared with a plunger.
+If you notice a single plumbing fixture in your home, such as a sink, toilet, bath, laundry tub or shower draining slowly or seems to be backing up and other plumbing fixtures around your home appear clear, it can be a sign of a blockage in that plumbing fixtures fixture pipe.
+The fixture pipe is the small diameter waste pipe that connects the plumbing fixture to the branch drain under the floor.
+If you look under your kitchen sink, laundry tub or hand basin you will see the fixture waste pipe and either a 'P' Trap or an 'S' Trap.
+All fixture pipe blockages are caused by backed-up waste material and can be cleared with a manual hand tool such as a plunger if that is the only location of the blockage.
+If plunging the fixture is unsuccessful then the blockage will most likely be in the plumbing fixtures branch drain and will require high-pressure water jetting.
+Branch drain blockages can be either a waste blockage or a tree root blockage.

 Gurgling Noises

 Water may also gurgle as it drains due to air being trapped or compressed inside your sewer pipes behind a blockage.
 Sewer drains with proper venting that are working correctly do not gurgle.
-Gurgling noises can be a precursor to a bigger problem, not attending to a gurgling drain can lead to other drainage issues.
+Gurgling noises can be a sign of a partially blocked drain which is usually a precursor to a bigger drainage problem, not attending to a gurgling drain can lead to other drainage issues.
+If your drains are only gurgling and not actually blocked a CCTV drain camera inspection is recommended.

 Unpleasant Odours

-Sewer odours can simply be caused by a dry fixture, floor waste or gully trap in which case you can fix this yourself by filling the dry trap with water, once the trap has been filled with water the bad sewer smell will stop.
+Sewer odours can simply be caused by a dry fixture trap, floor waste or gully trap in which case you can fix this yourself by filling the dry trap with water, once the trap has been filled with water the bad sewer smell will stop.
+On rare occasions floor and shower 'P' Traps can become damaged below the water seal in the trap.
+If this happens the water seal in the trap will also drain out through the defect into the ground under the floor which also results in a dry trap however this type of issue will require a drainage repair such as pipe relining or excavation and renewal.
+Sewer gasses can also escape into the environment or inside your home via cracked or perished rubber seals on plumbing fixtures or cement seals around fixture waste pipes where they connect into earthenware pipes under your house although this is only relevant for houses you can crawl under, not homes built on concrete slabs.
 Sewer odours can also be caused by a blocked sewer line which leads to foul odours emanating from your drains.
 These unpleasant odours can be caused by the trapped sewage and wastewater in your sewer pipes.
 Bad sewer smells can also be associated with gurgling noises coming from your drains.

 Toilet Issues

 Frequent toilet clogs or difficulty flushing can be indicative of a sewer line blockage.
-You might notice the water level in the toilet bowl either rising higher than usual, sucking the water seal out of the toilet bowl at the end of the flushing process or flushing inadequately leaving waste behind in the toilet bowel.
-This could be a localised waste blockage in the toilets trap or branch drain that may be cleared with a plunger or could also be a more substantial waste blockage or tree root intrusion further down the sewer line in the main drain.
+You might notice the water level in the toilet bowl either filling the bowel and not draining at all, rising higher than usual then slowly draining over time, sucking the water seal out of the toilet bowl at the end of the flushing process or flushing inadequately leaving waste behind in the toilet bowel.
+This could be a localised waste blockage in the toilets trap or branch drain that may be cleared with a hand plunger or could also be a more substantial waste blockage or tree root intrusion in the fixtures branch drain or further down the sewer in the main drain.
+Toilet blockages are treated the same as fixture blockages, if the fixture cannot be cleared with a hand tool such as a plunger, then high-pressure water jetting will be required.

 Multiple Drain Problems

 If you experience issues or symptoms in multiple areas of your home, including both upper and lower levels, it suggests a problem in your main drain that runs between your house and the Sydney Water Sewer Main Line.
 This is especially concerning if you have tried to clear individual fixture pipes or branch drains without success.
-Again, this could be the sign of a main drain waste blockage or root intrusion issue.
+Main drain waste or root intrusion blockages require high-pressure water jetting.

 Backups and Overflows